programminghistorian/jekyll/en/lessons/windows-installation.md

 statements to make sure that they do what you think they should.

 You can run a Python Shell by double-clicking on the python.exe file.
-If you installed version 2.7 (the most recent as of August 2016), then this file is probably located in the `C:\Python27\python.exe` directory.
+If you installed version 3.8 (the most recent as of November 2019), then this file is probably located in the `C:\Users\YourUserName\AppData\Local\Programs\Python\Python38-32` directory.
 In the shell window that opens on your screen type:

 ``` python